Instagram Combined Shape quotation Created with Sketch. 69

 Alexandra joined SUNY Potsdam Associate Professor of Biological Anthropology Nasser Malit and more than 20 researchers and experts from around the globe at several sites in the remote Turkana Basin—part of the Turkana Miocene Project to understand how climate change shaped evolution from 23 to five million years ago.

-“I am beyond excited to learn and work alongside experts in the field.
+“I was beyond excited to learn and work alongside experts in the field.
 Participating in this type of fieldwork will help me immensely with my future endeavors.”

 Alexandra Sveshnikova '25

 The project, funded by a $2.7 million grant from the National Science Foundation’s Frontier Research in Earth Science Program, examined how climate shifts and tectonics impacted Miocene ecosystems and shaped the emergence of human ancestors and their primate relatives.
-Following fieldwork, Alexandra accompanied Nasser to the city of Nairobi for laboratory work to curate their discoveries.
-As a final project, she compared the data of modern primates with those she had collected from the field.
+Following fieldwork, Alexandra accompanied Nasser to the city of Nairobi for laboratory work on their discoveries.
+As a final project, she compared the data of modern primates with those she observed in the field.

 Alexandra contributed to an ambitious project that was both multinational and multidisciplinary.
 It encompassed field, lab and modeling studies covering tectonics, vegetation, climate and evolution—all to create a model of evolution integrated with crustal lift data from the region.